appserver-io/appserver/README.md

 Save the SessionBean in `/opt/appserver/myapp/META-INF/classes/Namespace/Module/MyStatefulSessionBean.php`.

 As described above, you MUST not instanciate it directly.
-The request an instance of the SessionBean you MUST use the persistence container client.
+To request an instance of the SessionBean you MUST use the persistence container client.
 With the `lookup()` method you'll receive a proxy to your SessionBean, on that you can invoke the methods as you can do with a real instance.